KarpF1sh/mygrep/README.md

 # mygrep
 ## 5G00ET60-3008 Ohjelmoinnin edistyneet piirteet

 This repo includes the porject files for a clone of grep
+Written in C++